-The Student Support Program is part of the Student Services department and the program is an opportunity for students in both middle and high school to continue their academic progress during long-term suspensions, expulsions, or times of transition in a smaller, more structured environment.
+The Student Support Program is part of the Student Services department and the program is an opportunity for students in both middle and high school to continue their academic progress during times of transition, long-term suspensions, or expulsions in a smaller, more structured environment.
 Through a structured, predictable, and safe environment, our students are able to find a great deal of success which will give them the opportunity to be able to return to a traditional school setting and make positive choices.